September 1 – November 30, 2021

 Generalist, entrepreneur, teacher, off gridder, and “Mr. Fixit Man”.
 Jeff came across Open Source Ecology while taking Geoff Lawton’s permaculture design course and was bitten by the bug.
 Frustrated with overly complicated proprietary technology and repair manuals that say “take to a qualified technician”, he immediately saw the value in open source.
 Jeff brings to the table a broad depth of knowledge from his background working in and managing manufacturing and repair centers over the years and teaching vocational skills in a prison.
 Both at work and in his spare time he can generally be found building or fixing something using welding, fabrication, and team play.

 We can pick up participants who are arriving by plane at the Kansas City International Airport the evening before the first day of each month.
 Otherwise, you will have to find your own transportation.
-Due to COVID, we require that everyone coming on site either have vaccine shots, or if vaccination is not possible, we will have to work out special arrangements.
+Due to COVID, we recommend the COVID vaccine to participants, and we will take any precautions necessary to meet both the needs of both safety and of the freedom of choice regarding vaccination.
 Since we will be working in close quarters in a large group environment with close contact for many collaborative tasks – we are taking the responsibility to make sure that everyone is safe.
 We do not know how COVID will play out, so as we get closer to the event, we will report on updates regarding either tightening or loosening up restrictions.
 Note that we cannot predict what quarantine restrictions will be in place for September, so please plan to make arrangements as needed.
 We will have the capacity to quarantine people on site, and will provide personal protective equipment and safety protocols as needed.

 We have 21 spots for participants who want to stay at the HabLab—our shared-room dorm, and 2 Solar Cubicles for a total of 23 people.
 There is no extra cost for staying at the dorm and spots are filled on a “first come, first served” basis.
 Please note that this is a very rudimentary earth building and our accommodations are rough.
 The dorm rooms may be noisy due to late night conversations by participants.
 We are building 12 or more summer cabins, so we will have added capacity to house people in small private cabins at a rate of $25 per night.
 If you are interested in this option, please inquire.
 Participants are also free to camp out in our designated camping area.
 RVs may be brought on site, and we plan to have 4 RV outlets at 30A 120V available.
 We are building both an outdoor kitchen and bathroom, with max capacity of serving 200 people.
 Factor e Farm is an experimental facility that is permanently under construction, so please gauge your expectations accordingly.
 If you want a more comfortable stay, we recommend that you stay in a hotel.